Winchester Cathedral: Norman cathedral

 Work quickly progressed to the transepts and central tower, and these were certainly complete by 1100 when William Rufus was buried underneath the crossing tower.
 Work to the nave was probably interrupted in 1107 when the central tower fell, but was restarted following reconstruction of the tower, and completed before the death of William Giffard, who was bishop of Winchester from 1100 to his death in 1129.
 The standard of much of this building work was high, and thus much of it survives in the present building, most notably in the transepts which have an appearance almost as Walkelin left them.
 This building was monumental in size, more than 500 ft in length, and it still makes up the core of the present building.

 Gothic expansions

-The first alteration to Walkelin's cathedral was in 1202 when Bishop Godfrey de Luci started construction of a new Early English retrochoir.
+The first alteration to Walkelin's cathedral was in 1202 when Bishop Godfrey de Luci started construction of a new Early English retroquire.
 Luci died in 1204, but the work continued under successive bishops, eventually resulting in the demolition of the Norman apse.